Top 15 Places To Visit Near Netherlands For A Scenic Experience In Europe

 Photo: Ben Bender / Wikimedia Commons

 Monschau is an attractive town in Germany, situated in the Eifel Mountains.
 Quaint little houses with timbered silhouettes and cobblestoned streets hug the banks of the River Rur, making the village of Monschau seem straight out of a fairy tale.
 The historic centre is well preserved and transports visitors back in time, even to the 18th century.
-Among its many poignant sites are the Red House (Rotes Haus), once inhabited by prosperous cloth merchants, and Monschau Castle, which now hosts concerts and events.
+The Red House (Rotes Haus) and Monschau Castle are among the top attractions in the city.
 Monschau is renowned for its mustard, artisanal crafts, and robust Rhineland fare—a combination of cultural depth and natural beauty.

 Distance From The Netherlands: 3.5 hours by car from Amsterdam